wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-play-audio-to-a-caller-in-asp-net-core-dr.md

 ![wonder woman gif](/content/blog/how-to-play-audio-to-a-caller-in-asp-net-core/lets-write-code.gif "wonder woman gif")

-<h2>Creating a stream NCCO</h2>
+## Creating a stream NCCO

 As mentioned at the beginning of this post, when the user answers the call, we want to play an audio file to them.
 The NCCO file available at our answer_url contains this information.
-To execute this action, the NCCO must be valid and have the right action. \[The action required to send the audio file to a call or conversation is stream](https://developer.nexmo.com/api/voice/ncco#stream).
+To execute this action, the NCCO must be valid and have the right action.
+[The action required to send the audio file to a call or conversation is stream](https://developer.nexmo.com/api/voice/ncco#stream).

 For this demo, we will only need to specify streamUrl, which is the array containing the audio file.
 The latter must be an mp3 or wav.
 We do provide a sample [stream NCCO](https://raw.githubusercontent.com/nexmo-community/ncco-examples/4f29c8f50a8cdc5bf1b34116b699000339498e9f/first_call_speech.json); you can use it to try this demo.
 But for real-life scenarios, you may want to create your own.